 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Goblet cell (green) in the mucosal lining of the small intestine (part of the digestive tract), coloured transmission electron micrograph (TEM).
+Goblet cell (orange) in the mucosal lining of the small intestine (part of the digestive tract), coloured transmission electron micrograph (TEM).
 A goblet cell secretes the mucus to protect the lining of the intestine and helps neutralize stomach acid.
-Inside the goblets cells are many mucigen granules (steel blue).
+Inside the goblets cells are many mucigen granules (brown).
 When these are released into the intestine they will combine with water to form mucin, the main constituent of mucus.
-Surrounding the goblet cell are columnar epithelial cells (purple cell membrane outline; turquoise nucleus; red mitochondria).
-The brush-like surface of the columnar epithelial cells consists of microvilli (orange), tiny finger-like projections, which increase the surface area available for absorption of nutrients such as lipids, proteins and fat-soluble vitamins.
+Surrounding the goblet cell are columnar epithelial cells (blue cell membrane outline; yellow-brown nucleus; red mitochondria).
+The brush-like surface of the columnar epithelial cells consists of microvilli (purple), tiny finger-like projections, which increase the surface area available for absorption of nutrients such as lipids, proteins and fat-soluble vitamins.
 The intestinal lining is supplied with a rich network of blood vessels (not seen) to transport the nutrients around the body.
 Magnification: x720 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.